ucan-wg/revocation/README.md

 | `rvk` | [CIDv1]                            | The [canonical CID] of the UCAN being revoked              | Yes      |
 | `sig` | [base64-unpadded][RFC 4648] string | The base64 encoded signature of `` `REVOKE-UCAN:${rvk}` `` | Yes      |

 Revocations MAY be gossiped between systems.
 As such, they need to be parsable by a wide number of languages and contexts.
-To accomodate this, compliant UCAN revocations MUST be JSON-encoded.
+To accommodate this, compliant UCAN revocations MUST be JSON-encoded.

 ## 4.1 `urv` UCAN Revocation Version